caramdache/growable-uitextview/README.md

 	    @textView.frame = frame
 	  end

-Still, the UITableView has to be informed when the content changed.
-We use textViewDidChange for that, as in option 1, but the methos is now considerably simple.
+Still, the UITableView needs to be informed when its content changes.
+We use textViewDidChange for that, as in option 1, but the method is now considerably simple.

 	class MyUITableViewController
 	  def textViewDidChange(textView)